Fabian Weitz

-Fabian Weitz (born February 6, 1998) is a German professional football linebacker for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Fabian Weitz (born February 6, 1998) is a German professional football linebacker.
+He most recently played for the Winnipeg Blue Bombers of the Canadian Football League (CFL).

 Youth career

 Weitz spent his youth career playing in the youth departments of the Cologne Falcons and the Cologne Crocodiles.

 College career

 Weitz played college football for the Buffalo Bulls from 2018 to 2019 and 2021 to 2022, including a redshirt season in 2018.
 He played in 22 games over four seasons with the team where he had 12 total tackles.

 Professional career

 Cologne Centurions

 On July 18, 2023, Weitz signed with his hometown team, the Cologne Centurions.
 In the 2023 season, he played in five games where he had 20 tackles and a fumble recovery.

 Winnipeg Blue Bombers

 Weitz was drafted in the first round, eighth overall by the Winnipeg Blue Bombers in the 2024 CFL global draft and signed with the team on May 8, 2024.
 Following training camp in 2024, he accepted a practice roster spot with the team.
 Weitz then made his CFL debut on August 23, 2024, against the Hamilton Tiger-Cats.
 He played in seven regular season games where he had one special teams tackle.
 He did not play in the West Final, but he made his post-season debut in the 111th Grey Cup where the Blue Bombers lost to the Toronto Argonauts.

+In 2025, Weitz played in four regular season games.
+He finished the season on the practice roster and his contract expired on November 2, 2025.